Sheldon-Lloyd/Cyber.Beast/comic/makkusu/2/page-2-script.md

 # Page 2
 ## Panel 1  (transition from panel 1 page 1)
-Airiona is extended her hand giving Makkusu he CSD
+Airiona is extended her hand giving Max he CSD
 Airiona: No don't...
 There is no time I need you to fix it

-Makkusu: But I'm not a doctor
+Max: But I'm not a doctor

 ## Panel 2
 A zoom in shot of her damaged CSD